oktadev/okta-blog/_source/_posts/2022-06-22-terraform-eks-microservices.md

 ```
 git clone https://github.com/oktadev/okta-jhipster-k8s-eks-microservices-example
 ```

+In either case, remember to change the Docker repository name to match your Docker repository.

 The JHipster scaffolded sample application has a gateway application, two microservices, and uses [JHipster Registry](https://www.jhipster.tech/jhipster-registry/) for service discovery and centralized configuration.